hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 Typed: `help` ENTER
 (shows me how to use `help "string"` and `help "word"`)

 What could possibly go wrong?..
-Oh yeah, with humans the answer is - everything! í ½í¸ƒ
+Oh yeah, with humans the answer is - everything! ğŸ˜ƒ

 [19:35:45](#16173057456426AVwMw:gitter.im) <greggirwin (Gregg Irwin)>:
 Well, it's not the user's fault.
 When you don't know what you don't know you can't know what not to try.